Three types of statistics and the entropy bounds: Conclusion remarks

+We have examined the entropy bounds of the three types of statistics.
+We showed that the entropy bounds of (para-)Bose and (para-)Fermi statistics obey the $A^{3/4}$ law, while the bound of infinite statistics obeys the area law.
+When a bosonic or fermionic system collapses to form a black hole, the system will be controlled by gravity and the entropy will evolve from $A^{3/4}$ to $A$.
+So the entropy gap between $A^{3/4}$ to $A$ should be explained by a final theory of quantum gravity.
+Now infinite statistics provides a new way to fill up this gap.
+This suggests that there might be a relationship between infinite statistics and quantum gravity.

+The theory of infinite statistics has intriguing properties, such as nonlocality and non-extensive entropy, which resemble these of gravitational systems.
+So it is not weird to conjecture that infinite statistics serves as an essential ingredient of the complete theory of quantum gravity.
+For example, Strominger has argued that the gas of charged extremal black holes should obey infinite statistics \cite{stro}.
+In addition, the large $N$ limit of $SU(N)$ matrix theory can be effectively described by the master fields obeying the infinite statistics algebra $a_k a_l^\dagger=\delta_{kl}$ \cite{voloBH,v1,v2,hal1,hal2,hal3}.
+Since the large $N$ limit of $SU(N)$ theory is equivalent to the theory of gravity by virtue of techniques like AdS/CFT, infinite statistics should also play a part in quantum gravity.
+Whatever, at present there are only a limited number of clues on the relationship between infinite statistics and quantum gravity.
+Many open questions should be further clarified.

-When symmetrizing and anti-symmetrizing the state space of infinite statistics, one can obtain its bosonic and fermionic subspaces.
-Since the fundamental degrees of freedom of infinite statistics are brane excitations, there should be a condensation mechanism from brane states to bosons and fermions, which leads us to the conventional quantum field theory.
-We notice there has been an attempt in this direction \cite{shev}, which suggested infinite statistics is related to the new physics in high energy scale and discussed the hierarchy problem from the electroweak scale to the Planck scale.
-As an inverse problem, one can also consider the process of a bulk of bosons or fermions accumulating to form a black hole, along with the evolvement of the entropy from $A^{3/4}$ to $A$.
-High entropic objects are seldom referred to in the literature except the extreme cases like black holes.
-Actually they are not realizable by the conventional local quantum field theory \cite{hsuMonster}.
-Now we suggest infinite statistics as the new physics to account for these highly entropic systems.
-But the question how could gravity be emergent in this framework is still far from clear, maybe gauge/gravity duality provides a better framework to address this question.
+By symmetrizing and anti-symmetrizing the state space of infinite statistics, the bosonic and fermionic subspaces can be retrieved.
+So there should be a transition mechanism from the infinite statistics theory to the conventional quantum field theory describing bosons and fermions.
+We notice there has been an attempt on this question, which suggested infinite statistics is related to the new physics in high energy scale and discussed the hierarchy problem from the electroweak scale to the Planck scale \cite{shev}.
+This is also a question worthy of further study.